 Transfer chicken backbone to now-empty saucepan.
 Add roughly chopped carrot, onion, celery, sage, and bay leaves.
 Set aside.
 Season chicken pieces thoroughly with salt and pepper.

 Heat 1 tablespoon oil in a large cast iron skillet over high heat until lightly smoking.
 Add chicken pieces skin side-down and cook, moving chicken as little as possible, until chicken skin is rendered and deep golden brown, 8 to 12 minutes, reducing heat if smoking excessively.
 Flip pieces as they finish and lightly brown second side, about 3 minutes longer.
 Transfer browned chicken pieces to a plate and set aside.

 When all chicken is browned, add white wine to skillet and scrape up any browned bits with a wooden spoon.
 Transfer white wine to saucepan with chicken backbone.
 Pour in any juices that have accumulated on the chicken resting plate and wipe out skillet with a paper towel.

 Add stock to pot with chicken backbone.
 Bring to a simmer over high heat, reduce to lowest setting, cover, and let gently bubble while the chicken roasts.

-When all the chicken pieces have finished roasting, add shallots to skillet with the vegetables and toss to combine.
+When all chicken pieces have finished roasting, add shallots to skillet with vegetables and toss to combine.
 Return to oven and continue roasting, flipping vegetables occasionally, until vegetables and shallots are browned all over, about 10 minutes.
 Remove skillet from oven, add parsley, toss to coat, then place chicken directly on top of vegetables.

 Strain simmering chicken broth mixture into a small saucepan or bowl.
-Whisk in butter, dijon mustard, lemon juice, and fish sauce.
+Whisk in butter, Dijon mustard, lemon juice, and fish sauce.
 Season jus to taste with salt and pepper.
 Serve chicken and vegetables immediately, serving jus at the table.